SciTools/iris/docs/src/userguide/interpolation_and_regridding.rst

     >>> air_temp.has_lazy_data()
     True

-and the regridding scheme supports lazy data.
-All regridding schemes described here support lazy data.
-If you still run out of memory even while using lazy data, inspect the
+and the interpolation or regridding scheme supports lazy data.
+All interpolation and regridding schemes described here with exception of the the point-in-cell regridder support lazy data.
+If you still run out of memory even while using lazy data, inspect the `chunks <https://docs.dask.org/en/latest/array-chunks.html>`__ :
-`chunks <https://docs.dask.org/en/latest/array-chunks.html>`__
-: